Ken Judge: Carlton assistant coach (1995)

-Hawthorn Football Club senior coach (1996-1999)
+Hawthorn senior coach (1996-1999)

 Judge was appointed senior coach of Hawthorn from 1996 until 1999, finishing 8th and therefore reaching the finals in his first year.
 However, in the following years Hawthorn struggled and finished 15th in the 1997 season and 13th in the 1998 season before just missing out of the finals in 1999, finishing 9th.
 Judge then resigned as Hawthorn senior coach, with a year to run on his contract.
 Judge was then replaced by Peter Schwab as Hawthorn Football Club senior coach.

-West Coast Eagles senior coach (2000-2001)
+West Coast (2000-2001)

 Judge then returned to Western Australia as senior coach of the West Coast Eagles, after Mick Malthouse stepped down as West Coast Eagles senior coach at the end of the 1999 season.
 Judge coached West Coast Eagles for the 2000 and 2001 AFL seasons.
 He was unsuccessful during his time there, where West Coast Eagles under Judge finished 13th in the 2000 season and 14th in the 2001 season before he was sacked at the end of the 2001 season and replaced by John Worsfold as West Coast Eagles senior coach.